hacks-guide/Guide-WiiU/docs/extras/dump-games.md

 ### Moving The Game To USB

-?> If you don't want to keep the game installed on NAND, you can use the Wii U's data management to move the game to an USB device.
+?> If you don't want to keep the game installed on NAND, you can use the Wii U's data management to move the game to a USB device.

-!> In order to move your game to an USB device, it has to be formatted by the Wii U. Doing this will erase all contents of it, and prevent it from being used on another system unless you re-format it.
+!> In order to move your game to a USB device, it has to be formatted by the Wii U. Doing this will erase all contents of it, and prevent it from being used on another system unless you reformat it.

 1. Reboot your Wii U to remove the effect of MochaFAT32.
 1. Plug your USB device into the Wii U.